 Marriage to David Beckham

-All of Beckham's success has attracted its share of unwanted attention.
-In 2002, she and her family also made headlines when the authorities uncovered a plot to kidnap Beckham and hold her for ransom.
+All of Beckham's success has also attracted its share of unwanted attention.
+In 2002, authorities uncovered a plot to kidnap Beckham and hold her for ransom.
 The following year Beckham moved to Madrid, Spain.
 After 14 years with the Manchester United team, her husband had signed a lucrative deal to play for the Real Madrid team.

-That same year, Beckham and her family (which now included third son Cruz born in 2005) moved to Los Angeles, California.
-David Beckham joined the American soccer team the LA Galaxy, and the arrival of the Beckhams created quite a media frenzy.
-They were soon seen with some of the city's top celebrities, including Tom Cruise and Katie Holmes.
-She also befriended model and television personality Heidi Klum who also lived in their neighborhood.
-"Under all that glam and glitz is a really lovely person who is genuine, funny, sexy, and such a great mother," Klum said in an interview with Harper's Bazaar.
+That same year, Beckham and her family moved to Los Angeles where David Beckham had joined the American soccer team the LA Galaxy.
+The arrival of the Beckhams to L.A. created quite a media frenzy.
+Beckham's friend and neighbor, model and TV personality Heidi Klum, told Harper's Bazaar.
+"Under all that glam and glitz is a really lovely person who is genuine, funny, sexy, and such a great mother."

-Her return to music was short-lived, despite having numerous sold-out shows.
-Beckham has said several times that her main focus is fashion.
+Although Beckham returned to the music world for the Spice Girl reunion tour in 2007, she has said several times that her main focus is fashion.
 She expanded her clothing line in 2008, introducing a new line of dresses.
 "Everything that I design I would wear myself," Beckham once said.
 Her business empire also includes a line of fragrances.